A-Z Guide to holding conferences and events in Leeds

 H – Hands We all know this one but just a reminder.
 Wash your hands regularly and for 20 seconds.

 H – Hotels There is a wide range of excellent hotels here in Leeds, from the big names to stylish boutiques.
-The city’s hoteliers are looking forward to be able to welcome guests and conference delegates back from the 17th May.
+The city’s hoteliers are looking forward to be able to welcome guests and conference delegates back.
 Whilst social distancing restrictions are still in place things may be slightly different from normal, you can see what our hotels have put in place to keep you safe when visiting in our blog the future of accommodation.

 H – Hand sanitiser stations are in place in the main areas of the city and many hotels, venues, restaurants, shops and bars also have their own stations.
 It’s always a good idea though to bring your own just in case.